Contextual Bandits with Stochastic Experts: Clipped Estimator

 The clipping makes the estimator biased, however it helps in controlling the variance.
 The clipper level $\eta_{kj}$ which depends on the relationship between $\pi_k$ and $\pi_j$ needs to be set carefully to control the bias-variance trade-off.
 In~\cite{pmlr-v70-sen17a}, it has been shown that if the log-divergence measure $M_{kj}$ (defined in~\eqref{def:mij}) is bounded, then a good choice is $\eta_{kj} = 2 \log(2/\epsilon) M_{kj}$, if we want an additive bias of at most $\epsilon (t)/2$ (Theorem 3 in~\cite{pmlr-v70-sen17a}).

 This idea can be generalized to estimating the mean of expert $k$, while observing samples from all the other experts.
 This leads to the clipped estimator in Eq.~\eqref{eq:est1}.
-Lemma~\ref{lem:conf1} provides confidence guarantees for this estimator.
-The proof of this lemma follows from Theorem 4 in~\cite{pmlr-v70-sen17a}, but we include it here for completeness.
 In what follows, we will abbreviate $\EE_{p_j(.)}[.]$ as $\EE_j[.]$.
 In this section let $\hat{\mu}_k(t) = \hat{\mu}^c_k(t)$.